The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 The majority of gel manicure failure begins right here.

-In many salons, cuticle work is an afterthought—or skipped entirely.
-But at Atelier Anaiis, we begin every appointment with our signature Deep Clean Manicure: a nine-step restorative protocol that prepares the nail plate and surrounding skin for everything that follows.
-This isn’t a quick trim and polish.
-It’s foundational work that takes up 75% of our Structured Gel Manicure time—because we understand that longevity begins beneath the surface.
+At most nail salons, cuticle care is an afterthought—or skipped entirely.
+But at our Old City nail salon, we begin every appointment with our signature Deep Clean Manicure: a nine-step restorative protocol that treats hangnails and prepares the nail plate and surrounding skin for everything that follows.

-Now imagine, just for a moment, that time is sped up.
-Picture your nails growing over time—the cuticle advancing, the skin around the nail stretching and shifting.
 Without proper preparation, this growth becomes friction.
-Dry cuticles snag at the gel.
+Dry cuticles snag at the gel manicure.
 Buildup underneath begins to push.
 Fragile nail walls shift the structure.
 What looked smooth on day one is now breaking apart from the edges inward.

-It’s like painting on a torn and disheveled canvas—no matter how steady the artist’s hand, the brush will skip, and the lines will warp.
 A base coat can’t hide that.
-But many salons rely on it to do just that.
+But many nail salons rely on it to do just that.
 They skip real cuticle care and layer polish over uneven, bruised, or rough surfaces, assuming the product will mask the issue.
 It never does.

 It’s no different than paving over potholes without repairing the roadbed beneath.
 Eventually, those weak points give way, and the damage returns—often worse than before.